mhatvan/dawcomparison/content/Ableton.md

 With its versatile collection of instruments, sounds, kits and loops out of the box, you can use it for creating any kind of music.

-Ableton Live can convince its users with a clean and easy-to-use design and track automation features are incredible.
+Ableton Live can convince its users with a clean and easy-to-use design and the track automation features are incredible.

-With the biggest usage share coming from bedroom producers for EDM music, it definitely deserves its space as favorite DAW that a lot of producers choose without ever looking back.
+With the biggest usage share coming from bedroom producers working on EDM music, it definitely deserves its reputation as one of the best DAWs that a lot of producers choose without ever looking back.

 ### Currently, you can get Ableton Live in three different versions